imaginarygarden/vectorlib/docs/ARCHITECTURE.md

 ## Overview

-VectorLib is a minimal abstraction over a contiguous heap-allocated buffer.
+VectorLib is a minimal abstraction over a contiguous heap-allocated buffer, providing type-agnostic dynamic arrays with controlled resizing.

 ---